-Most small business owners today know that being online isn’t a matter of “Should I” anymore.
-It’s a must.
-And they’re embracing that by having a website and using social media.
-But unfortunately, many aren’t succeeding in being found online.
-They aren’t confident in their online presence and most don’t bother with SEO.
+Today, most small business owners know that being online isn't a matter of "Should I" anymore.
+It's a must.
+And they're embracing that by having a website and using social media.
+But unfortunately, many aren't succeeding in being found online.
+They aren't confident in their online presence, and most don't bother with SEO.

 Note: If you're interested in upping your online marketing this year, you might be interested in:

-According to Clutch’s study, half of small business aren’t using search engine optimization for their website.
-SEO isn’t a quick fix for anything, but something that will pay off in the long run if done properly.
+According to Clutch's study, half of the small businesses aren't using search engine optimization for their website.
+SEO isn't a quick fix for anything but something that will pay off in the long run if done correctly.
 It can both increase inbound traffic (potentially new customers) to your site and boost your business brand and credibility.

-And considering the sheer number of small businesses not investing in SEO, it could give you a big advantage over competitors.
-Maybe this will give you yet another push to consider using SEO: Over 91% of all clicks made when someone searches Google for something will happen on the first page.
+And considering the sheer number of small businesses not investing in SEO, it could give you a significant advantage over competitors.
+Maybe this will provide you with yet another push to consider using SEO: Over 91% of all clicks made when someone searches Google for something will happen on the first page.

-According to Clutch’s social media and digital marketing study, only 44% of small businesses surveyed are already using social media.
-70% plan on doing so in 2017 and 80% say digital marketing is directly tied to their success.
-But of those who are using social media and digital marketing, nearly half say they’re only somewhat effective at doing so.
+According to Clutch's social media and digital marketing study, only 44% of small businesses surveyed are already using social media.
+70% plan on doing so in 2017, and 80% say digital marketing is directly tied to their success.
+But of those using social media and digital marketing, nearly half say they're only somewhat effective at doing so.

 If you're having problems managing your social media, take a step back and identify your goals.
 What are you trying to achieve with social media?
 Are you trying to increase your fans and followers to grow your audience?
 Are you using social media as a means for communication and support?
 Make sales?